-How to Use Goat Milk Soap as a Shampoo
+How to Use Goat Milk Soap as a No Poo Shampoo

-That picture above was taken yesterday just before church.
-My hair was freshly washed with goat milk soap, rinsed with homemade conditioner and blow dried with my fingers.
+In the picture above, my hair was freshly washed with goat milk soap, rinsed with homemade conditioner and blow dried with my fingers.
 It’s the healthiest my hair has ever been!

 One by one, Bend Soap Company’s goat milk soap is slowly replacing many of our commercial beauty items, and we’re loving the results!
 They’re quality is amazing, their prices are affordable and we LOVE supporting family owned companies.